functionalscript/functionalscript/issues/31-parser-infra.md

 - position in the file `byte number`
 - position in a text file: `line` and `column` using Unicode.

+## Determinism

+The final automata should be deterministic.

 ## Merging Strategies

 1. Error on conflict.